WATCH NOW: An experts shares the best anti-aging skin care tips

 GETTY

-A cream that comes in all shapes and sizes - and strengths - the use of sunscreen is vital to shield us from harmful US rays, sunburns and blotchiness.
-It’s also been found to visibly prevent premature aging, improve skin health and decrease the chances of getting skin cancer.
+A cream that comes in all shapes, sizes, and strengths, the use of sunscreen is vital to shield us from harmful UV rays, sunburns and blotchiness.

 “It’s not glamorous, but it’s your number one defence against further wrinkle formation,” Alison declared.

-“With collagen levels dropping and skin becoming drier and thinner due to lower oestrogen, it’s about working with your skin not fighting it.
+“With collagen levels dropping and skin becoming drier and thinner due to lower oestrogen, it’s about working with your skin, not fighting it.

 “From smart hydration and gentle exfoliation to facial massage and sun protection, small daily steps can make a visible difference,” she added.